Datawheel/py-economic-complexity/README.md

     return df
 ```

 Now, we fetch the data.
-In this case we gather the trade data and population from the OEC.
+In this case we gather the trade data and population using the OEC API.

 ```py
 url_trade = 'https://dev.oec.world/olap-proxy/data.jsonrecords?Year=2016,2017,2018&cube=trade_i_baci_a_92&drilldowns=Exporter+Country%2CHS4&measures=Trade+Value'